Language Models Can Improve Event Prediction by Few-Shot Abductive Reasoning: Experiments

 \subsection{Experimental Setup}

-We conducted experiments on two real-world datasets (see \cref{app:data_stat} for dataset details).
+We conducted experiments on three real-world datasets (see \cref{app:data_stat} for dataset details).

 \paragraph{GDELT \textnormal{\citep{leetaru2013gdelt}}.} The GDELT Project monitors events all over the world, with live datasets updated every 15 minutes.
 We only focused on the political events that happened in G20 countries from 2022-01-01 to 2022-07-31, ending up with a corpus of 109000 time-stamped event tokens.
 This choice of time range guarantees that our data was not included in the training data of the most recent GPT.
-The event type $k$ of each token has a structured name of the format {``predicate(subject, object)''}.
-Each {``predicate''} is one of the twenty CAMEO codes such as {``CONSULT''} and {``INVESTIGATE''} (see \cref{app:prompts} for a full list), and each {``subject''} or {``object''} is one of the 2279 political entities such as {``JOE BIDEN''} and {``RUSSIA''}.
-So there are about 104M event types in total, making this dataset extremely challenging to model.
+The event type $k$ of each token has a structured name of the format subject-predicate-object.
+Each {predicate} is one of the twenty CAMEO codes such as {CONSULT} and {INVESTIGATE} (see \cref{app:prompts} for a full list); each {subject} or {object} is one of the 2279 political entities (individuals, groups, and states) such as {Tesla} and {Australia}.
+So there are about 104M event types in total, making this dataset extremely challenging.
 Each event token has a news headline that concisely describes the event.
-We split the dataset into disjoint train, dev, and test sets based on their dates: the 83000 events that happened before 2022-07-05 are training data; the 15000 events after 2022-07-15 are test data; the 9000 events between these dates are development data.
+We split the dataset into disjoint train, dev, and test sets based on their dates: the 83100 events that happened before 2022-07-05 are training data; the 16650 events after 2022-07-19 are test data; the 9250 events between these dates are development data.

+\paragraph{ICEWS \textnormal{\citep{icews_2015}}.} Similar to GDELT, this dataset logs interactions between social-political entities.
+We collected 79410 event tokens from 2022-10-11 to 2023-02-28.
+Its event types have the same structure as GDELT: each {predicate} is one of the twenty CAMEO codes; each {subject} or {object} is one of the 2981 political entities.
+We split the dataset into disjoint train, dev, and test sets based on their dates: the 41600 events that happened before 2023-01-16 are training data; the 22030 events after 2023-02-01 are test data; the 15780 events between these dates are development data.